LoginRadius/apidocs/database/supportdocs/docs/security/platform-security/account-verification-overview.md

 ## Block Fraudulent Domains:

-Our system can prevent fraudulent email domains using the methods listed below:

-- **Block Spam Email Domains**: We provide our customers with the ability to blacklist or whitelist domains.
-This allows for blocking out known fraudulent or undesired domains and ensuring that a good domain will never be blocked.
-For more detailed information refer to this document.
+Our system can prevent fraudulent email domains thus ensuring that you are blocking out known fraudulent or undesired domains and preventing malicious users from accessing your site.
+For more detailed information refer to this [document](https://www.loginradius.com/docs/security/user-security/fraud-prevention/#blockfraudulentdomains2).

-- **Block Disposable Email Domains**: We provide the option to disable registration from all disposable email services such as Mailinator or mail7.io.

-- **Business Email Registration Only**: If you want to only allow registration from business/company emails in your system, we have the option to prevent registration from non-business email providers.

 ## IPs Access Control: